 I promise to always be there for you no matter what and be your number one supporter.
 I will always bring you your favorite cup of coffee in the morning, even when you try to hide under the blankets because you love to sleep.
-I promise not to binge our favorite TV shows, and hold restraint to wait for you.
+I promise not to binge our favorite TV shows and hold restraint to wait for you.
 I promise to always go on adventures with you, even if we get lost with my poor sense of direction.

 Write Down Some Thoughts

 Now that you have an idea of what type of vows you want to read at your ceremony, it’s time to start writing your actual vows.
 Find some quiet time, away from others, to reflect on your partner and relationship.
-Great places to jot down some thoughts include a park or at a coffee shop.
-It needs to be a place that you can be alone with your thoughts.
+Great places to jot down some thoughts include a park or a coffee shop.
+It needs to be a place where you can be alone with your thoughts.

 Once you found a good location, start to jot down some thoughts about your significant other.
 Here are some questions you should try to answer.
 Write a few sentences for each bullet point.